polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 ![File Hash](assets/tutorials/build-a-dapp/file-hash.png)

-To add to this, blockchains also provide a robust identity systems though accounts that map to [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography), and associations built on top of those keys (see the identity pallet](https://github.com/paritytech/substrate/tree/v3.0.0/frame/identity).
+To add to this, blockchains also provide a robust identity system through accounts that map to [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography), and associations built on top of those keys (see the identity pallet](https://github.com/paritytech/substrate/tree/v3.0.0/frame/identity).
 So when a file digest is stored on the blockchain, we can also record which account uploaded that digest.